-The Folger edition of Julius Caesar includes facing-page notes and illustrations throughout the play; background information on the play, Shakespeare's life, theater, and times; notes on unfamiliar language, or words that meant something different in Shakespeare's day; and a scholarly assessment of the plays in light of today's interests and concerns.
+The Folger edition of Julius Caesar includes facing-page notes and illustrations throughout the play, fascinating essays on the play, Shakespeare's life, theater, and times, and notes on unfamiliar language, or words that meant something different in Shakespeare's day.
+Request a desk copy of this edition from Simon & Schuster

 Shakespeare's speech rhythms may be unfamiliar to students.
 Use the how-to link at right to watch students explore "Iambic Pentameter" with Folger Education's acting troupe Bill's Buddies.